FabrizioPuzzo/CarND-System-Integration-P9/README.md

 ### Tasks

-The three main Task of the project were the following:
+The three main tasks of the project were the following:

    1. Perception - Implementation of a traffic light detection node.
 (Deep learning network model for the traffic light classification).